-In March 2020, the Company was elevated to the Insurance Board, the Insurance Group's ultimate authorisation body for matters which concern the operation of the Group's IP&I business.
-The Board shares common membership and meets concurrently with the boards of other individual subsidiaries which constitute the Insurance Board, recognising however that individual subsidiary boards are authorisation bodies in respect of their subsidiary's business.
+The Insurance Board is the Insurance Group's ultimate authorisation body for matters which concern the operation of the Group's IP&I business.
+The Company's Board shares common membership and meets concurrently with the boards of other individual subsidiaries which constitute the Insurance Board, recognising however that individual subsidiary boards are authorisation bodies in respect of their subsidiary's business.

 The Board's responsibilities include carrying out an assessment of emerging and principal risks that the Company faces.
-Principal risks include those that might threaten the Company's business model, future performance, solvency or liquidity, and reputation, taking account of the potential impact and probability of the events, circumstances and timescales over which they may occur.
+Principal risks include those that might threaten the Company's business model, future performance, solvency or liquidity, and reputation, taking account of the potential impact and probability of the events, circumstances, and timescales over which they may occur.
 The Board's responsibilities also include ensuring active engagement with, understanding the views of, and seeking participation from key stakeholders, and promoting and monitoring of the wider Insurance Group's corporate culture and values.